Sophist-UK/dragonify/README.md

 which can reconfigure the default Docker networks provided by TrueNAS Scale for apps to allow them to communicate with each other.

+***THIS IS A WORK-IN-PROGRESS VERSION OF THE README DESCRIBING A TO-BE VERSION OF DRAGONIFY - WITH THE PURPOSE OF GIVING A VISION AND INVITING INPUT ABOUT THE VISION AND TECHNICAL DETAILS OF IMPLEMENTING IT.
+YOUR INPUT IS REQUESTED PARTICULARLY:***

+* ***WHAT ARCHITECTURES SHOULD BE ADOPTED?***
+* ***HOW SHOULD THE USER CONFIGURE THEM?***
+* ***HOW DO WE GET CONTAINERS TO RECOGNISE NETWORK ATTACHMENTS/DETACHMENTS?***
+* ***HOW CAN WE MINIMISE IMPACTS OF NETWORK ATTACH/DETACH?***
+* ***HOW DO WE SET HOST NAMES AND MAKE SURE DNS WORKS?***

+***PLEASE PROVIDE YOUR FEEDBACK TO [SOPHIST@SODALIS.CO.UK](mailto:sophist@sodalis.co.uk).***

+## TrueNAS standard Docker networking

-In its initial form in TrueNAS Scale Electric Eel, the application networking differs substantially from the previous Kubernetes networking architecture (where all apps shared a single container network). iX's initial Docker-apps implementation has only two options for Docker networks:
+In its initial form in TrueNAS Scale Electric Eel, the application networking differs substantially from the previous Kubernetes networking architecture (where all apps shared a single container network and could communicate with one another).

+iX's initial Docker-apps implementation has only two options for Docker networks:

-1. Default - every app is connected to its own app-specific Docker bridged network with its own private subnet (by default in the 172.*.*.* range)
+1. Default - every app is connected to its own app-specific Docker bridged network with its own private subnet (by default in the 172.*.*.* range).
+This means that apps cannot communicate with other apps except through published ports.

+   *Note:* Complex apps that have multiple containers (e.g. NextCloud) will have all these containers in a single network and thus they can communicate amongst themselves but not with containers in other apps.

+   **Note:** It appears likely that this architecture was chosen for two reasons:

+      A. The default Docker Bridged network does NOT provide DNS name resolution, whilst explicitly created bridge networks do; and
+      B. Apps in the Apps store are generally stand-alone, and this Docker network model provides the greatest isolation of apps and thus the best security walls between apps.

 2. Host Network - although the app has it's app-specific Docker network created, it is ***not*** connected to it and uses the Host IP address(es) instead.

-In its initial form, TJ Horner created this utility to replicate the previous Kubernetes network-architecture, creating a single shared Docker bridged network and connecting every non-Host-network app to it (CONNECT_ALL).
+To allow TrueNAS apps to communicate between themselves, TJ Horner created this utility, and in its initial form to replicate the previous Kubernetes network-architecture, creating a single shared Docker bridged network and connecting every non-Host-network app to it (CONNECT_ALL).
 To assist further with this Kubernetes simulation, it provided backward-compatibility with the old Kubernetes-based apps system for DNS names,